nus-cs2113-AY2021S2/ip/docs/README.md

 1. Ensure you have Java 11.
 2. Download the latest Spark.jar from here (INSERT LINK).
 3. Copy the file to the folder you want to use as the *home folder* for Spark.
 4. Double-click the file to start the program.
 The CLI similar to below should appear within a few seconds.

-**INSERT PICTURE**
 5. Type the command in the command box and press *Enter* to execute it. e.g. typing `list` and pressing *Enter* will display a list of current tasks.